All computers owned by Liberty University (LU) are entitled to full hardware support.

 Software that is not obtained through proper channels (including staff who purchase software out-of-pocket and are reimbursed by their department).
 Software may be supported after installation media and license information is given to the Software License Compliance team to be evaluated and inventoried.

 We will not assist customers in re-installing trial software to circumvent purchasing the software/end user license agreements.

 Personal copies of Windows or Mac OS will not be installed on University-owned machines.

 Image-related issues that cannot be resolved in one hour may result in machine re-imaging.

-For individuals who have custom configurations, the HelpDesk will offer limited troubleshooting and support for the custom configuration.
-This means that the HelpDesk will troubleshoot the software problem for a maximum of 1 hour and if they are unable to resolve the issue, they may reinstall Windows or OS X operating system for the customer.
+The HelpDesk will offer limited troubleshooting and support for the custom configuration.
+This means that the HelpDesk will troubleshoot the software problem with Quick Help for a maximum of 15 or 20 minutes.
+If they are unable to resolve the issue, they may reinstall Windows or OS X operating system for the customer.

-For customers who have a business need for a custom configuration, the operating system that they need will be reinstalled.
+Customers who have a business-related need for a particular operating system will have it installed.